 This is my third blog post associated with my recent talk at the Italian e-learning society conference in Salerno.
-The previous posts reviewed e-learning policy to date and argued that despite the potential of technologies, the impact on practice has not been as extensive as might have been hoped.
+The previous posts reviewed e-learning policy to date and argued that despite the potential of technologies, order the impact on practice has not been as extensive as might have been hoped.
 There is a gap between the rhetoric of policy and actual practice.
 Why is it that great policy initiatives still fail?
 I think there are three main reasons:

 Common reasons for not engaging